Perceptrons and localization of attention's mean-field landscape: Setup

 \subsection{Practical considerations}

 While our toy model captures the core interaction dynamics, we distinguish three differences with respect to Transformers used in real-world applications.

-\paragraph{Perceptrons.}
+\paragraph{Perceptrons}

 The drift given by the perceptron is a gradient field only under the specific weight symmetries assumed in \eqref{eq: primitive.field}.
-More general weights $\mathbf{\omega}_j$ could be interpreted as preconditioners, much like what's discussed in Section 2.2 in \cite{alcalde2025attention}.
+More general weights $\boldsymbol{\omega}_j$ could be interpreted as preconditioners, much like what is discussed in Section 2.2 in \cite{alcalde2025attention}.

-\paragraph{Self-attention.}
+\paragraph{Self-attention}

 \textbf{\emph{(i)}} Practical implementations replace $\beta x \cdot y$ with a general bilinear form $x^\top Q^\top K y$ involving query ($Q$) and key ($K$) matrices.
 For technical clarity, we work in the isotropic case $Q^\top K=\beta I_d$ with $ V=\pm I_d$, but our main results can be extended to the setting where $Q^\top K$ is symmetric and invertible; see \Cref{rem: ext} and the discussion after \Cref{lem: quadpol}.
 The sign of $V$ determines whether the dynamics follow gradient ascent or descent, but this does not change the stationary points.